Council Tax Reduction

 Council Tax Reduction is normally awarded from the date the claim is received, up to the 31 March of the following year, to cover the whole period of the bill.
 If your circumstances change during the year of the award, you must tell us within 21 days and the amount of your reduction will be re-assessed and a revised bill issued.This could affect the amount of your instalments so please check any bills that are sent to you.

 You can now make your benefit claim on-line.

 If you are having difficulty paying your Council tax

 A cash-limited Hardship Fund has also been set up as part of the scheme.
-If you have a bill for Council Tax as a result of the changes described in this section and if you cannot pay all of it due to exceptional financial circumstances, please visit our Apply for Council Tax Hardship Payment, we advise that you read the guidance notes first before applying or call in at one of our One Stop Shops in Worksop or Retford and an advisor can help you.
+If you have a bill for Council Tax and have made a claim for Council Tax Reduction, but find you cannot pay all of it due to exceptional financial circumstances, please visit our Apply for Council Tax Hardship Payment.
+We advise that you read the guidance notes first before applying or ask to speak to one of the Council's Money Advisors by calling 01909 533 710.

 Second Adult Rebate for people of pensionable age

 You can currently still claim Second Adult Rebate if you are of pensionable age and there are other people living in your home (excluding your partner) who are on a lower income than you.
 This allows us to use their income instead of yours to work out Council tax Reduction.